-Planned Power Outage:
+Planned Power Outage – TO BE UPDATED:

 Sometimes station work requires a planned power outage; this will need to be coordinated with the science techs not only to send notice to the science community, but also to make sure that the radiosonde balloon launch has successfully terminated.
 Meaning balloon has burst and data has been transferred successfully.
 This can happen anytime between 60-90 minutes after the launch.